 As the announcer had spoken, the form of the strange object had suddenly submerged, disappearing under the choppy water and leaving the two ships rocking back and forth from its wake.
 However, seconds later, the two ships began to rise as the water below them gave way to the rising object.
 The left-hand ship cracked in two and began to sink, while the second ship nearly tilted over completely.
 As the footage continued to run, the object disappeared once again beneath the waves, and the ships, now split and compromised beyond any hope of salvage, quickly followed in kind, leaving the surface carpeted in thick slime.

 “Whatever it was”, the announcer continued, “it had enough power to separate and destroy these two ships.”
 A moment later, the footage ended, and was replaced by a still photograph that sucked the air out of the Yano house.

 Little Ken’s eyes widened, and he promptly dropped his food from between his chopsticks.

 The image, which appeared to have been taken from the deck of one of the doomed ships, showed the terrifying face of the black object as it sliced its way through the sea.
 Few details could be perceived, save for two huge, glowing red eyes that seemed to stare straight through Ken as he looked back, frozen in shock.
 This was no weapon or submarine.
 It was a monster.

 And it looked somehow… familiar.

 Suddenly, it hit him, and the little boy became the first to break the silence for the second time that day.
 “That’s a monster tadpole!
-Papa, it’s the same one Gohei-san brought here today!”
+Papa, it’s just like the tadpole that the old fisherman brought here today!”